packit/agile/docs/kanban.md

 ### Story points

 Despite using Kanban, we use the Fibonnacci sequence numbers as story points similarly to Scrum to estimate the card's complexity, uncertanity and effort.
-As described in the [section about Refinement meeting](meetings#refinement), the main purpose of the sizing in our team is to brought up discussion and find differences in task understanding.
+As described in the [section about Refinement meeting](meetings#refinement), the main purpose of the sizing in our team is to bring up discussion and find differences in the task understanding.
 As with regular Kanban where all the cards are made similar in time, we split all cards that can take more than a few days by not allowing cards with more than 5 story points.

 #### Story point scale

 This is how we think about the scale:

 - `1`: Very simple card done in a few hours.
 Everything is clear and straightforward.
 No unknown at all.
-- `2`: Easy card, a bit of thought required, but the ask is clear, well defined and should take one a day.
-Nothing unexpected is not expected.
+- `2`: Easy card, a bit of thought required, but the ask is clear, well defined and should take one day.
+Complications are not expected.
 - `3`: Average task requiring a couple of days to finish.
 A bit of unknown is possible but usually does not require much interaction with anyone else and the outcome is clearly defined.
-- `5`: Well-defined but complex card that can take a week to finis h.
-Can spread across multiple projects, usually requires some extra discussion and updating as part of the review process.
+- `5`: Well-defined but complex card that can take a week to finish.
+Can span across multiple projects, usually requires some extra discussion and updating as part of the review process.
 - `8`: This is a complex task that can take someone more than a week to finish.
-We avoid such cards since such cards usually contains a lot of unknowns and can easily take multiple weeks to finish for real.
+We avoid such cards since such cards usually contain a lot of unknowns and can easily take multiple weeks to finish for real.

 #### Action items / for discussion (Section to be removed before merging.)